WELCOME TO THE BUILDING DEPARTMENT PAGE:

 COUNTER HOURS

-During our office renovation, if you need to see specific staff members, please submit an appointment form to ensure availability of time and space for your needs.
-If you require access to ADA entrances, please call us or email, and we will make arrangements to ensure clear entrance during construction.
-Thank you for your patience during this time.
+If you need to see specific staff members, please submit an appointment form to ensure availability of time and space for your needs.
+If you require access to ADA entrances, please call us or email, and we will make arrangements to ensure clear entrance.
 Please contact the department for further information.
 Appointment Form

 E-Permitting and Applications